Lead Exposure and Health Effects

 Short-term (Acute) Overexposure

 In large amounts over a short period of time, exposure to lead can be deadly within days.
 A condition called acute encephalopathy can develop rapidly, leading to seizures, coma, and even death.
 Although such extreme exposure is rare, the consequences are severe.
-Pregnant people exposed to high doses of lead may have miscarriages or give birth to underweight babies.
+Pregnant people exposed to lead may have miscarriages or give birth to underweight babies.
 Males may experience sperm abnormalities due to high, short-term lead exposures.

 Long-term (Chronic) Overexposure